11 Amazing Beaches to Add to Your Bucket List ASAP

 courtesy Quasar Expeditions

 If hitting the Galapagos Islands wasn’t already on your bucket list, let Tortuga Bay be the final straw that pushes you over the edge.
 One of the main recreational sites of Galapagos National Park, Tortuga Bay is located on the island of Santa Cruz, the second largest island in the Galapagos.
 Sea turtles, marine iguanas, pelicans, flamingos and sea lions are some of the many creatures roaming around this unspoiled island; at night, sea turtles come to lay their eggs on this magical beach.
 There are two ways to access this remote beach known for surfing, snorkeling, and kayaking: By foot or by boat (and yes, there are even cruises to the Galapagos).
 You’ll want to book through a tour company like Quasar Expeditions, which offers luxury yacht cruises that take passengers to the beach, allowing them to get up close and personal with the abundant wildlife.
+You’ll want to check out these beaches with the clearest water in the world.

 St. Petersburg and Clearwater